Atrimilan/chrome-extension-template/README.md

 # chrome-extension-template

-To load unpacked extension, select the dist folder (it's the one containing manifest.json).
+To load unpacked extension, select the dist folder (the one containing manifest.json).

 * `npm run dev` to compile assets files to dist files
 * `npm update` to update node modules

-This template follows the tutorial of [Andrew Schmelyun](https://www.youtube.com/c/ASchmelyun) : [https://youtu.be/kYl271X2LNA]()
+This template follows the tutorial of [Andrew Schmelyun](https://www.youtube.com/c/ASchmelyun) : https://youtu.be/kYl271X2LNA